 - Financial.
 Services may include overseeing bill paying; consulting with a client’s accountant or Power of Attorney; and completing and reviewing insurance claims and applications.

-- Housing.
-When families and clients need help evaluating housing options, including whether they can continue to live safely at home with private duty home care, they can help arrange and coordinate those services.
+- Residential Care.
+When families and clients need help evaluating long-term care options, including whether they can continue to live safely at home with private duty home care, they can help arrange and coordinate those services.
+Most aging professionals have extensive knowledge of assisted living communities, rehab and nursing home facilities, and specialized dementia care services.
+They should also be able to advise on costs and quality of care when evaluating options.

 - Advocacy.
 Aging life care professionals are strong and effective advocates for clients and their families, promoting the client’s wishes with health care and other providers.